neondatabase/website/content/postgresql/postgresql-window-function/postgresql-lead-function.md

 ---
-title: "PostgreSQL LEAD Function"
+title: 'PostgreSQL LEAD Function'
-page_title: "PostgreSQL LEAD() Function By Practical Examples"
+page_title: 'PostgreSQL LEAD() Function By Practical Examples'
-page_description: "In this tutorial, you will learn how to use the PostgreSQL LEAD() function to access a row that follows the current row, at a specific physical offset."
+page_description: 'In this tutorial, you will learn how to use the PostgreSQL LEAD() function to access a row that follows the current row, at a specific physical offset.'
-prev_url: "index.html"
+prev_url: 'index.html'
-ogImage: "/postgresqltutorial/Sales-sample-table.png"
+ogImage: '/postgresqltutorial/Sales-sample-table.png'
-updatedOn: "2020-04-11T10:53:00+00:00"
+updatedOn: '2020-04-11T10:53:00+00:00'
 enableTableOfContents: true
 previousLink:
-  title: "PostgreSQL LAST_VALUE Function"
+  title: 'PostgreSQL LAST_VALUE Function'
-  slug: "postgresql-window-function/postgresql-last_value-function"
+  slug: 'postgresql-window-function/postgresql-last_value-function'
 nextLink:
-  title: "PostgreSQL NTILE Function"
+  title: 'PostgreSQL NTILE Function'
-  slug: "postgresql-window-function/postgresql-ntile-function"
+  slug: 'postgresql-window-function/postgresql-ntile-function'
 ---

 **Summary**: in this tutorial, you will learn how to use the PostgreSQL `LEAD()` function to access a row that follows the current row, at a specific physical offset.

 ## Introduction to PostgreSQL LEAD() function